StudentAdvisor: History

+In March 2011, StudentAdvisor released its "Top 100 Social Media Colleges".
+These rankings aimed to demonstrate the best uses of social media among colleges in the United States.
+In October 2011, this project was named a finalist in the Massachusetts Innovation and Technology Exchange’s (MITX) 16th Annual Interactive Awards.

-In August 2011 StudentAdvisor moved to their new headquarters in Cambridge, Massachusetts.
+In August 2011 StudentAdvisor moved to new headquarters in Cambridge, Massachusetts.

 July 2011, The Washington Post Company sold its interest in digital marketing company Avenue100 Media Solutions to a management group but retained ownership of StudentAdvisor.com.

 As of 2019, the StudentAdvisor.com website redirects to Purdue University Global.